SERVICE AREA · FLORIDA

 Spanish-native operators on Eastern Time, supporting Hispanic-owned Florida businesses across real estate, property management, independent insurance, and home services.

 Florida is over 27% Hispanic by population (US Census ACS 2020), and the share concentrates much higher in the metros where most of our ICP operates.
 Miami-Dade County is roughly 70% Hispanic; Doral and Hialeah are 80–95% Hispanic.
-For businesses serving those customers, English- only coverage is not a neutral choice — it is a measurable conversion gap.
+For businesses serving those customers, English- only coverage is not a neutral choice.
+It is a measurable conversion gap.
 This page covers how the Assistiq model fits Florida-specifically: the metros, the verticals, the Eastern Time overlap, and the pricing.

 FOR: HISPANIC-OWNED SMBS ACROSS FLORIDA